p-sav/PFDA/Project/README.md

 ---

 ### Case Study 2 - Away working 9am to 5pm (EV Household)

+Case Study 2 is synthetic.
+It assumes the same premises and the same solar PV system as Case Study 1, but the household is unoccupied from 9am to 5pm and includes EV charging at night.
+This creates a realistic scenario with low daytime demand and higher solar surplus, allowing export to grid and battery storage strategies to be compared under identical PV conditions.

 - Low daytime usage
 - High evening peak (5:30pm–7:30pm)